ESA Mentorship Program (ESAMP)

 How do I find a mentor?

-To find a mentor, you can browse the profiles of available mentors listed on the ESA website.
-If you find someone who aligns with your interests, complete the Mentee Expression of Interest Form and contact the potential mentor directly.
-Including a brief CV is strongly encouraged, but not mandatory.
+Browse the profiles of available mentors on the ESA website.
+Complete the Mentee Expression of Interest Form and contact the potential mentor directly.
+Including a brief CV is strongly encouraged.

 How do I prepare for the initial meeting with my mentor?

-Prepare by outlining your goals, interests, and expectations for the mentorship relationship.
-Review potential questions to ask the mentor to assess compatibility and fit, and be ready to discuss your career aspirations and any specific challenges you are facing.
+Outline your goals, interests, and expectations.
+Prepare questions to assess compatibility and be ready to discuss your career aspirations and challenges.

 What is the duration of the mentoring relationship?